technicalguru/php-database/README.md

 ```

 ## Advantages and Limitations
-The Criteria API will further ease in searching object in a database and return model classes, using more
+The Criteria API will further ease searching objects in a database and return model classes, using more
 complex expressions and restrictions.
 You will be able to dynamically apply restrictions depending on
 the requirements of your front-end users and your application.
 And you won't need the DAO once you
 created the `Criteria` object.
 It is self-contained.